Oregon Railroad and Navigation 197: First retirement

-First restoration career (1996-present)
+Restoration

-It took several months of negotiations and several more months of mechanical work to prepare the engine for movement, but by early February 1996 the 197 was almost ready to move for the first time in nearly 40 years.
-On February 10, 1996, it was finally removed from Oaks Park.
+It took several months of negotiations and several more months of mechanical work to prepare the engine for movement, but by early February 1996 the No. 197 was almost ready to move for the first time in nearly 40 years.
+On February 10, 1996, it was finally removed from Oaks Pioneer Park (now called Oaks Bottom Wildlife Refuge).
 It was then moved to the Southern Pacific (now Union Pacific) Brooklyn Roundhouse, where it once again joined SP 4449 and SP&S 700 to begin restoration.
 That day just happened to coincide with the height of severe flooding in the Portland area after a series of winter storms.
 The Willamette River was lapping at the embankment where the engine sat.
 The East Portland Traction Co. (now Oregon Pacific Railroad), owner of the nearby railroad right-of-way, had to clear several mudslides the preceding day, but the engine was moved without incident.

-As of 2008, the restoration was about half complete and was expected to be completed by 2012.
-It is being carried out by the all-volunteer "Friends of the OR&N 197".
+As of 2008, the restoration was about half complete and was expected to be completed as volunteers and funds are available.
+It is being carried out by the non-profit all-volunteer "Friends of the OR&N 197".

-Until 2012, OR&N 197 and Portland's other two steam locomotives were stored in the last remaining roundhouse in Portland, Oregon which was located in an active Union Pacific freight yard, the Brooklyn yard.
+Until 2012, OR&N 197 and Portland's other two steam locomotives were stored in the last remaining roundhouse in Portland, which was located in an active Union Pacific freight yard, the Brooklyn yard.
 After UP announced plans to close the Brooklyn Roundhouse, in order to expand the freight yard to facilitate increasing intermodal traffic, the non-profit Oregon Rail Heritage Foundation was formed to develop plans, and raise funds, to build a permanent home and restoration facility for Portland's three steam locomotives.
 Construction of the Oregon Rail Heritage Center (ORHC) began in October 2011.
-On June 26, 2012, Brooklyn Roundhouse ceased operations with three steam locomotives moving to the new site, and in early September the shelter was torn down and the turntable was removed.
+On June 26, 2012, Brooklyn Roundhouse ceased operations with three steam locomotives moving to the new site, and in early September the roundhouse building was torn down and the turntable was removed.
 The ORHC opened to the public on September 22, 2012.

-As of 2022 OR&N 197 is still in the Oregon Rail Heritage Center being restored to operating condition.
+In May 2023, it was announced that the ongoing restoration of No. 197 got a major boost, in that a former Union Pacific executive would help raise the $1 million needed to get No. 197 back under steam.
+Over the last few years, a number of significant projects have been completed, including the rebuilding of the locomotive's air pump and fabrication of an all-new cab.
+The Friends of the OR&N 197 organization said the boiler and the running gear will be the two biggest projects for the team.
+The restoration will be completed with a combination of paid staff and volunteers.